 Lotteries: states may have bids for concession of lottery services with 20-year term.

 VLT: 20 million reais minimum paid-up capital.
 Type of licence not defined.

 |All gaming modalities must be approved by the federal government.|

 Casinos, sports betting and online games are licensed by the federal government.

 Bingo is licensed by the states and the federal district.

 Jogo do bicho and VLTs are licensed by the municipalities.

 The procedures and criteria for licensing are to be determined by future regulation.

-1 Luiz Felipe Maia is founding partner at FYMSA Advogados.
-The information contained in this chapter was accurate as at May 2019.
+1 Luiz Felipe Maia is a founding partner and Flavio Augusto Picchi is a partner at FYMSA Advogados.

 4 Luiz da Cunha Gonçalves, Tratado de Direito Civil, Volume 8, Tomo I, São Paulo, Max Limonad (1956) p.
 380.